This post may contain affiliate links. Please read our disclosure policy.

 • Serve with pasta: Yes! you may serve this healthy shrimp salad with some cooked pasta and enjoy as a shrimp pasta salad.

-• Avocados: Top the shrimp salad with avocado or spoon the salad the avocado half.
+• Avocados: Top the shrimp salad with avocado or spoon the salad into the avocado half.

 • Zoodles: Don’t want to serve with past and would like to keep it low carbs, consider serving with zoodles.